stewartweiss/ossd_course_materials/git-collaboration-workflow/instructions.md

     ```
     Take a look at the `gitg` window and notice that the history is now forked
 again, and that the `feature2` branch tip is two commits ahead of `master`.
-Also, look at your workign directory using `ls` and notice that the files
+Also, look at your working directory using `ls` and notice that the files
 added in `feature2` are not there.
 All we did was fetch, not pull.

     > _Because `master` is an ancestor of `feature2` and not on a different part